 one word .. just try it .. use it .. share it .. discuss it here

 Morality is a special feature of being human.
 Like equalism, morality is about how individuals and their groups relate to each other.
-Intuitively we get that morality goes with the groupish-ness of human being.
+Intuitively we see that morality goes with the groupish-ness of humans as social beings.

 Jonathan Haidt’s book The Righteous Mind: Why good people are divided by religion and politics (2012) happens to cast shedloads of evidence-based embodied and spiritual enlightenment on the nature of equalism.

 Ideologies grow from morality.
 We think we know how to be good people.
 We want to persuade or force others to be good in the same way.
 Equalism is a moral idea, an ideology too.